 In addition to a model name--expect a new nameplate, just as Prius was new for Toyota's first hybrid car--the sale price will be one of the most closely watched aspects of Toyota's first fuel-cell car.

 Honda FCEV Concept, 2013 Los Angeles Auto ShowEnlarge Photo

-In June, Toyota said the hydrogen-powered Fuel Cell Sedan will carry a price of "approximately 7 million yen" before tax (roughly $68,700) in Japan.
+In June, Toyota said the hydrogen-powered Fuel Cell Sedan--which in November was officially renamed the 2016 Toyota Mirai--will carry a price of "approximately 7 million yen" before tax (roughly $68,700) in Japan.

 It will go on sale there next spring, but only in regions where hydrogen fueling infrastructure has already been installed.

 Back in May 2010, Toyota said it would put its hydrogen vehicle on sale in the U.S. in 2015, for a price of $50,000.

 In their early years, analysts say, hydrogen fuel-cell vehicles will serve as compliance cars to let their makers meet California zero-emission vehicle sales requirements.
 That means volumes will be low.

 But the Toyota sedan--and likely the Honda hydrogen vehicle that will follow it--seem most comparable to the Tesla Model S electric luxury sedan.

 Toyota FCV hydrogen fuel cell vehicle prototype during cold-weather endurance testing in N AmericaEnlarge Photo